Loading Events

 Part of the Nazir Ali Jairazbhoy Colloquium Series, this event is sponsored by The UCLA Herb Alpert School of Music Department of Ethnomusicology, with support from the Dean of the UCLA Herb Alpert School of Music.

 Like most of The UCLA Herb Alpert School of Music’s programs, this event is FREE!
 Register in advance for this event via the link below.
 After registering, you will receive a confirmation email containing information about joining the event.
 Seating is on a first-come, first-seated basis.
 Early arrival is recommended.
-Registrants receive priority up until 15 minutes before the event.
+Registrants receive priority up until 15 minutes before the event, and after that time any open seats will be released to patrons on our waitlist.

 While Inside the Venue:

-No Food or Drink allowed in the building.
+No Food or Drink allowed in the theater.

 Ticketing